jmichault/flash_cc2531-dok/en/index.md

 You need either _Raspberry_ or _Odroid-c2_.
 You need what to connect the debug port of the key to the ports _GPIO_ of _Raspberry_, for example one cable _CC_ and four lines _Dupont_ (see further).
 [ _WiringPi_ ](http://wiringpi.com/) must be installed \(if it is not pre-installed, you can usually install it with `sudo apt install wiringpi`), otherwise see [the site of _Gordon_ ](http://wiringpi.com/) or [this alternative site](https://github.com/WiringPi/WiringPi) \).
-Finally you need the program:
+Finally you need the software:

 * General coordinator _zigbee_ : [ Version 1.2 (Recommended)](https://github.com/Koenkk/Z-Stack-firmware/raw/master/coordinator/Z-Stack_Home_1.2/bin/default/) or [version 3.0](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.0.x/bin)